Pervasive Parallelism Lunch Programme

 Gathering presentations and loading them onto a laptop (or ensuring that the speaker is bringing their own)

 Buying and providing biscuits and soft drinks (which will be reimbursed by the CDT).
+Make sure there are a reasonable number of plastic cups available: there is a stack in the corner of the CDT office, please buy some more if necessary.

 Setting up the room and clearing up afterwards.